alexandreroberts/alexandreroberts.github.io/index.md

 ## Book

-[*Reason and Revelation in Byzantine Antioch: The Christian Translation Program of Abdallah ibn al-Fadl*][AbF-book], Berkeley Series in Postclassical Islamic Scholarship 3 (University of California Press, forthcoming June 2020).
+[*Reason and Revelation in Byzantine Antioch: The Christian Translation Program of Abdallah ibn al-Fadl*][AbF-book], Berkeley Series in Postclassical Islamic Scholarship 3 (University of California Press, 2020).

 ## Articles and Book Chapters